 Let us consider a carbon atom and its nucleus.
 The comparison will help us to fully appreciate the incredibly small size of the atomic nucleus and its nucleons.
 It will also help to confirm the claim that the nucleus is orders of magnitudes smaller than the atom.
 The carbon atom has a radius of 70 pm, and its nucleus has a radius of 3 fm.
+These are incredibly small scales.
+A picometre (pm) is equivalent to m.
+In other words, one picometre is a thousand billion times smaller than a metre.
+A femtometre (fm) is even smaller.
+One femtometre is equivalent to m; this is a million billion times smaller than one metre.
+To put that into perspective, a femtometre is equal to 0.000000000000001 m.
 These values can be compared to show that the radius of the carbon atom is tens of thousands of times smaller than the radius of the whole carbon atom.
 They can be compared to show that nuclei are indeed tens of thousands of times smaller than whole atoms.
 The atomic nucleus is mind-bogglingly small, and it is amazingly made up of even smaller subatomic nucleons.
 The carbon atom nucleus has a radius of 3 fm, and protons have a radius that is much smaller than a single femtometre (1 fm).

 Example 5: Identifying the Expression That Describes the Size of the Nucleus